ipfs/specs/src/unixfs-data-format.md

 #### `dag-pb` `Directory` Link Ordering

-The canonical sorting order is lexicographical over the names.
+Directory links SHOULD be sorted lexicographically by the `Name` field when creating new directories.
+This ensures consistent, deterministic directory structures across implementations.

-In theory, there is no reason an encoder couldn't use an other ordering.
-However, this loses some of its meaning when mapped into most file systems today, as most file systems consider directories to be unordered key-value objects.
+While decoders MUST accept directories with any link ordering, encoders SHOULD use lexicographic sorting for better interoperability and deterministic CIDs.
+A decoder SHOULD, if it can, preserve the order of the original files.

-A decoder SHOULD, if it can, preserve the order of the original files in the same way it consumed those names.
-However, when some implementations decode, modify and then re-encode, the original link order loses it's original meaning, given that there is no way to indicate which sorting was used originally.
+Note: The sorting requirement helps with deduplication detection and enables more efficient directory traversal algorithms in some implementations.

 #### `dag-pb` `Directory` Path Resolution